 S&S Club / Starlight Club / Jumpers Tavern / Sinatra’s / The G Spot, The Grove, Jumpers Corner, Christchurch

-The Candlelight Club opened in the early sixties as an intimate drinking club and smooth jazz venue.
-It became a hangout for pop groups in the mid-sixties and a couple of years later home to a popular singles club (grab a Granny night).
-Over the years it has been a haunt for bikers, a rock club and in 1999, as the G Spot, a club with problems, as it finally lost it’s licence over noise and nuisance issues.
+The Candlelight Club (not to be confused with the club of the same name at the Imperial Hotel in the Lansdowne) opened in the early sixties as an intimate drinking club and jazz venue.
+It became a hangout for pop groups in the mid-sixties when it was called the S&S Club and then the Starlight Club.
+A couple of years later it was home to a popular singles club (grab a Granny night).
+Over the years it has been a haunt for bikers, a rock club and in 1999, as the G Spot (see photograph below sent in by Howard Cutler), a club with problems, as it finally lost it’s licence over noise and nuisance issues.
 In 2010 it was demolished and replaced by an apartment block (see below).

 St Aldhems Church Hall, 401 Poole Road, Parkstone, Poole

 Another church hall commandeered for gigs during the early to mid-sixties.
-Now a multi-purpose community centre, ongoing entertainment hub and available to hire for private parties and events.
+Now a multi-purpose community centre, ongoing entertainment hub and a venue to hire for private parties and events.